sabinayo/godot-4-mobile-plugin/README.md

 ## Additional notes

 You can use predifined animations when help bar or tooltip appears or disappears.
-You can also use custom animations.
-Custom animations are user-coded animations and must be written according the [Custom Animations Guideline](https://github.com/sabinayo/godot-4-mobile-plugin/blob/main/doc/CUSTOM%20ANIMATIONS%20GUIDELINE.md).
+You can also use custom animations written in gdscript.
+Be aware that custom animations have to be written according the [Custom Animations Guideline](https://github.com/sabinayo/godot-4-mobile-plugin/blob/main/doc/CUSTOM%20ANIMATIONS%20GUIDELINE.md).
-You can use `.gd` or `.txt` files to write your code.

 ## Documentation